The First Processional Image

-Recently a pilgrim enquired about two photographs printed in Michael
+A pilgrim enquired about two photographs printed in Michael Yelton’s

-Yelton’s Alfred Hope Patten: his life and times in pictures (2007), a
+Alfred Hope Patten: his life and times in pictures (2007), a supplement to his

-supplement to his 2006 definitive biography of Fr Patten.
-The later book contained
+2006 definitive biography of Fr Patten.
+The later book contained the overflow of

-the overflow of photographs left out of the biography, arranged in no particular
+photographs left out of the biography, arranged in no particular order, with brief

-order, with brief captions.
-The two in question (on pages 53 & 71 [left]) are in the
+captions.
+The two in question (on pages 53 & 71 [left]) are in the Archives

-Archives collection but had not appeared before on the Walsingham Archives
+collection but had not appeared before on the Walsingham Archives website.
+The

-Here is all the information we have found, and more photographs, undated,
+Here is all the information we have found, and more photographs, some undated,

 belonging to the Shrine and to the Sisters.
-If anyone can contribute info or
+If anyone can contribute information or

 In late 1932 the processional image was recorded as a gift to the Shrine.

-On 19 July 1933 the image was used - almost certainly for the first time - on the
+On 19 July 1933 the image was used - that one almost certainly for the first time -

-day of the Mass at the Halifax Altar in the Shrine grounds, marking the Centenary of
+on the day of the Mass at the Halifax Altar in the Shrine grounds, marking the

 from Our Lady’s Mirror Spring & Summer & Autumn 1933